qubitsec/plura/proposal/en/coupang/compare-xdr.md

 That means zero-day-style attacks can be interpreted not only as post-exploitation endpoint behavior, but as a connected chain spanning:

-**web signal → server behavior → automated containment → forensics**.
+**web signal → server behavior → automated containment → forensics**

 For Coupang, that reduces dependence on reconstructing everything after the fact from fragmented sources.